It is now available on Amazon: Go to book page on Amazon.com

 Here are the links referred to in the book, so you don’t have to type them.

 “How to Motivate Your Students to Love Learning”

-I have taught as a university professor and teaching assistant since 1985.
+I have taught as a university professor and teaching assistant since 1986.
 I learned many useful lessons from my students and tried some novel approaches to teaching.
 I eventually won the top teaching awards from Georgia Tech and from the University System of Georgia.
-Many of my successes in motivating students have to do with getting them involved in the real world.
-I will share my methods and the good ideas of other progressive teachers and hopefully, make learning more meaningful, fun and effective for all teachers and students.
+Many of my successes in motivating students have to do with getting them involved in the Real World.
+I share my methods and the good ideas of other progressive teachers and hopefully, make learning more meaningful, fun and effective for all teachers and students.